 It has been requested I post a quick review of this British designed power regenerator/UPS.
-It's currently on sales and goes for £200 with discount voucher.
-Very tempting indeed, so let's see if it does anything for the SQ.
 The main benefits are quite clear, as it provides protection for the nasties in the mains.

 Link to specs: